PRACTICING RESPONSIBLE

 ANIMAL CARE

-Rain or shine, the top priority on a dairy farm is animal care—making sure all cows, heifers, and calves have fresh water, a nutritious diet, comfortable housing, and quality veterinary care.
-Animals are handled and treated humanely, according to best management practices, verified by third-party evaluations.
+The top priority on a dairy farm is always animal care—making sure cows, heifers, and calves have fresh water, a nutritious diet, comfortable housing, and quality veterinary care.

 Animals are handled with care.